-The correction process is designed to provide a mechanism for affected persons to seek correction of information disseminated by the agency that does not comply with these guidelines.
-Data correction requests should be sent only after October 1, 2002.
+The correction process is designed to provide a mechanism for affected persons to seek correction of information disseminated by the agency that does not comply with these and/or the Government-wide guidelines.

-This process does not necessarily guarantee a correction in every instance.
-Rather, the decision of whether a correction is appropriate, and what degree of correction is appropriate, will be determined by the nature, completeness and timeliness of the information involved and such factors as the significance of the correction on the users of the information and the magnitude of the correction.
+This administrative mechanism does not necessarily guarantee a correction in every instance.
+Rather, the decision of whether a correction is appropriate, and what degree of correction is appropriate, will be determined by the nature, completeness and timeliness of the information involved and any relevant factors such as the significance of the correction on the users of the information and the magnitude of the correction.
 Responses may be in the form of personal contacts by letter or telephone, form letters, press releases or mass mailings that correct widely disseminated errors or address a frequently raised request.
+The Commission need not respond substantively to frivolous or repetitive requests for correction, requests that concern information not covered by these guidelines or requests from a person whom the information does not affect.

 With respect to proposed rules, the thorough consideration required by the APA process provides an adequate complaint and appeal process.
 A separate complaint and appeal process for information that is already subject to such a public comment process would be duplicative, burdensome, disruptive to the orderly conduct of the action and unfair to other public commenters who submitted comments during the applicable comment period.
 Accordingly, the notice and comment process is the exclusive means by which an affected person may address the quality of data in a proposed rulemaking.
-If a final rule incorporates new facts or data that were not available for public comment in connection with the proposed rule, these new facts or data will be addressed through this correction request process.